Cary Grant: 1932–1936: Debut and early roles

 Grant's role in Nikki was praised by Ed Sullivan of The New York Daily News, who noted that the "young lad from England" had "a big future in the movies".
 The review led to another screen test by Paramount Publix, resulting in an appearance as a sailor in Singapore Sue (1931), a ten-minute short film by Casey Robinson.
 Grant delivered his lines "without any conviction" according to McCann.
 (Note: Grant was later so embarrassed by the scene and he requested that it be omitted from his 1970 Academy Award footage.)
 Through Robinson, Grant met with Jesse L. Lasky and B. P. Schulberg, the co-founder and general manager of Paramount Pictures, respectively.
-After a successful screen-test directed by Marion Gering, (Note: Grant would later work with Gering in Devil and the Deep and Madame Butterfly (both 1932).)
-Schulberg signed a contract with the 27-year-old Grant on December 7, 1931, for five years, at a starting salary of $450 a week.
+After a successful screen-test directed by Marion Gering, (Note: Grant later worked with Gering in Devil and the Deep and Madame Butterfly (both 1932).)
+Schulberg signed a contract with the 27-year-old Grant on 7 December 1931, for five years, at a starting salary of $450 a week.
 Schulberg demanded that he change his name to "something that sounded more all-American like Gary Cooper", and they eventually agreed on Cary Grant.
 (Note: Grant agreed that "Archie just doesn't sound right in America.
 It doesn't sound particularly right in Britain either".
 While having dinner with Fay Wray, she suggested that he choose "Cary Lockwood", the name of his character in Nikki.
 Schulberg agreed the name "Cary" was acceptable, but was less satisfied with "Lockwood" as it was too similar to another actor's surname.
 Schulberg then gave Grant a list of surnames compiled by Paramount's publicity department, out of which he chose "Grant".)